 v.
 The protein so synthesized is easily absorbed by the carnivorous plant into its body

-Here are some related post on the subject of nutrition and modes of feeding in living organisms
+Here are some related posts on the subject of nutrition and modes of feeding in living organisms

-If you find our articles useful please share with people that care about and if you have any question or suggestion then you should the comment box below
+If you find our articles useful please share them with people that care about and if you have any questions or suggestions then you should the comment box below

 WEED AND THEIR BOTANICAL NAMES